Kart Classes Explained

 You can begin your Karting experience in Bambinos between your 6th and 8th birthdays or from 5 on the Rookie Racing Academy Day at Fulbeck.
 The karts and engines must be registered with the MSUK (Motor Sport UK), and the driver must be signed off as competent by an ARKS Instructor or Examiner before taking part in an MSA event.
 Only time trials are permitted, the karts leave at set intervals on specially approved mini circuits, and are timed.
 The drivers are graded into Gold, Silver and Bronze categories and their record cards updated.
 Everyone will receive a certificate of attendance.
 The only engine allowed is the Comer C50 with a logbook from Zip Kart, and the only tyres are Le Cont all-weather.
 Rookie Racing will make sure you're prepared and ready to take your license.
 If you like, you can even take the test hiring one of our karts.

-Boys and girls can start racing karts at the age of 8 or 7 if you do the Saturday only with us in one of the Cadet classes as well as that some tracks will also allow youngsters to practice from the age of 7.
+Boys and girls can start racing karts at the age of 7 in one of the cadet classes.
 They can continue until the end of the year of their 13th birthday, although they may be getting too heavy by then and move into certain Intermediate classes from the age of 10.
 The three cadet classes are described below and all are permitted to race together.
 All have a centrifugal clutch and a recoil starting cord.
-The special minikarts used are registered with prices controlled to an agreed maximum.
-Top speed is about 55-60mph although when hiring with us when you're first starting out your journey we can always slow the kart down a little bit just whilst you learn all the basics.